gethinode/hinode/content/post/reducing-screen-clutter-and-improving-ux-with-conditional-components-in-salesforce.md

 }
 ---

-{{< image src="/img/improve-salesforce-ux.jpg" >}}

-User experience is one of the biggest contributors to adoption, understanding, and platform success.
-And, with a system like Salesforce, that makes it super easy to add so much data, detail, and functionality — finding the line between clarity and clutter, while still maximizing the amount of actionable data in your org can feel like a tightrope walk.
+With a system like Salesforce, that makes it super easy to add so much data, detail, and functionality — finding the line between clarity and clutter, while still maximizing the amount of actionable data in your org can feel like a tightrope walk.
 Once you add in non-admin users of various skillsets and expectations when it comes to their daily processes and ideal system/info complexity, anything you can do as an admin to improve UX and minimize mis-clicks is a blessing.

 In today’s post, we’ll talk about one of my favorite features in Salesforce Lightning — the ability to add or remove components and elements from the screen, based on context!
 Let’s dive in.